chrisfrank/rack-reducer/README.md

 Rack::Reducer can help.
 It applies incoming URL params to an array of filter functions you define, runs only the relevant filters, and returns your filtered data.
-You worry about writing filters, Rack::Reducer worries about when to apply them.

-Here it is in a Rails controller:
+Here’s how you might use it in a Rails controller:

 ```ruby
 # app/controllers/artists_controller.rb